All Episodes

 And that's where I know Rush yesterday was talking about this.

-The Al Sharptons of the world.
+The Al Sharptons of the world?

-And then from there, of course, we once we get TV fixed and we get radio fixed, then we go to Hollywood.
+And then from there, of course, once we get TV fixed and we get radio fixed, then we go to Hollywood.

-That's marketing 101.
+That's Marketing 101.

-Go to Hollywood and start telling them what they can and cannot make in their movies.
+So we need to go in and we need to start having this arbiter go to Hollywood and start telling them what they can and cannot make in their movies.

-And of course the books.
+And of course, the books.

 You've got to go there too.